 - almond oil

 There are plenty of brands on the market today that are conscious of the health risks conventional lubricants put on the body.
-Love Lotion and Sliquid are two that come to mind which are both organic.
+Love Lotion, Sliquid, and YES are a few that come to mind which are organic.

 It’s important to be vigilant with your health and consider the risks of all aspects of your life, especially when it comes to the bedroom.
 Sex is meant to be fun and safe, so it’s worth going the extra mile to ensure you’re doing things right.